Your guide to some of the best wallets for the safe, convenient and secure storage of bitcoin (BTC).

 - Bread.
 A simple and secure wallet designed with crypto newbies in mind.

 - Airbitz.
-A beginner-friendly HD wallet with two-factor authentication and other security features.
+A beginner-friendly HD wallet with 2-factor authentication and other security features.

 - Mycelium.
 A free, easy-to-use wallet that’s long been a popular choice for bitcoin enthusiasts.